Creative Navigation

 1. Use Visual Hierarchy

-Important menu items should stand out — through size, color, or position.
-Submenus can appear subtly to maintain clarity.
-Make sure users immediately understand where they are — a visual anchor prevents confusion.
-A consistent design system builds trust and professionalism.
+Important menu items should stand out, e.g., through size, color, or position.
+Submenus can be displayed subtly to maintain clarity.
+Make sure users immediately recognize where they are—a clear visual anchor prevents disorientation.
+A consistent design system (e.g., the same colors for active elements) builds trust and conveys professionalism.
 Structure is beauty in order.
+A clear hierarchy is like a quiet voice telling the visitor, "You’re in the right place."

 3. Storytelling in Menus